react-native-camera/react-native-camera/docs/RNCamera.md

 - `videoFrameHeight` (number).
 Android only.
 The target video frame height in pixels.
 The target height should be supported by the device.

+- `captureRate` (number).
+Android only.
+CaptureRate of the video, it is used in creating timelapse recording.

 The promise will be fulfilled with an object with some of the following properties:

 - `uri`: (string) the path to the video saved on your app's cache directory.